 expanded about a line

+The only way to do it, is to do it.
 This was the final thought that ran through George's mind.
 He pressed the .38 against his temple, smelling the cordite of burned rounds and feeling the cold circle of the barrel as he pressed it harder into his head.

 The only way to do it, is to do it, he thought, and he saw his wife, he saw his children, he saw his job, his life.
 He saw the note he wrote sitting in front of him, and he thought,